 Setting up scratch orgs

-Once you have connected your Dev Hub, you are ready to start creating scratch orgs.
+Once you have connected one or more Dev Hubs, you are ready to start creating scratch orgs.

 - Head to the Compare and deploy page under

-- You are now all set to follow the usual Gearset workflow and start configuring comparison and deployments to your scratch orgs!
+- You are now all set to follow the usual Gearset metadata workflow and start configuring metadata comparisons and deployments to (or from) your scratch orgs!
 For general guidance, see our quick start guides.

-Within Gearset you can also create, compare and deploy your data to SFDX scratch orgs.
+Data deployments.
 The process of creating a scratch org and selecting it as either your source or target is exactly the same as the workflow described above for metadata deployments.
-To deploy data to a scratch org, simply head to the Configure and deploy page, under

-If you need help on configuring your data deployment, take a look at our walkthrough guide.
+- If you need help with configuring your data deployment, take a look at our walkthrough guide.